Alonso Romero

 Three Options to Fix Your Sidewalk if Safe Sidewalks LA Program Fails You

-No doubt you’ve walked over the hills and valleys of sidewalks – and you probably have broken sidewalks in front of your home or business.
-That spells bad news for you.
-The city is purposefully murky when it comes to who should be liable in a trip and fall case regarding sidewalks.
-While the city has paid out tens of millions of dollars to settle such lawsuits over the years, when you try to find out who is responsible in these kinds of lawsuits, the city will tell you to refer to a lawyer.
+Broken sidewalks in front of your home or business are no joke.
+If someone trips on them, you could be on the hook in a slip and fall lawsuit – and it doesn’t matter if it’s a city sidewalk.
+The city of Los Angeles paid out tens of millions of dollars to settle such lawsuits over the years – but when you try to find out who is responsible in these kinds of lawsuits, the city will tell you to refer to a lawyer.

-If you’re a property owner, you don’t have that kind of time.
 With insurance companies bailing out of California, you know you have to do everything you can to keep your insurance.
 Most insurers are now requiring that you fix that broken sidewalk before you can be covered.
+You want your sidewalk fixed and fixed fast.

 So, what is a property owner to do?
 Do it yourself (sort of).